 What are the types of violations?

-Section II of the RU Academic Integrity Policy lists the different types of violations.
+Section III of the RU Academic Integrity Policy lists the different types of violations.
 Ignorance is never an excuse for any of these violations.
 But the first listed violation – plagiarism – is the one that most often confuses students.
 If you still lack clarity regarding what constitutes plagiarism, then review the resources provided on the RU academic integrity website.

 What happens if I'm accused of a violation?